coturn/coturn/amazonlinuxami/README.txt

 	a) long-term mechanism.

-	b) MySQL is used as the user database.
-The database name is "turn", the user name is "turn", the password is "turn".
-The database can be acecssed with the command-line tool as:
+	b) SQLite is used as the default user database.
-		$ mysql -p turn -u turn
-		Password: turn
+	The pre-set database location is /usr/local/var/db/turndb.

+	The pre-set database can be accessed from the command line as:

+	$ sqlite3 /usr/local/var/db/turndb

 	c) two test users are set for the default realm "north.gov":
 		- user "ninefingers", with password "youhavetoberealistic";